 A sexual fantasy generally relates to an idea, scenario or experience that we imagine or think about which can make us sexually aroused or bring us sexual pleasure.
 Sometimes a fantasy can become a fetish, where it moves from just thoughts into seeking or experiencing these fantasies in real life ongoingly.
 Although there is nothing inherently wrong with fantasies or fetishes, in fact they can often be celebrated and explored if legal and consensual, they can sometimes be afflicted with shame, embarrassment, fear, or distress.
 For some people, these can also get in the way of them enjoying sex or sexual relations 'in real life' which results in them wanting them to change or dissipate their fantasies.

 When it comes to treating unwanted or distress fantasies, it's important to first determine where the distress is coming from.
-We might explore if there are any ideals or beliefs that might but judgement laden or are framing the fantasy as being negative by the person.
-If so, once shifted, this can help people feel more comfortable or settled with themselves and their fantasies.
-For some, sometimes just hearing that their experiences are normal and don't say anything about them as a person can be enough whereas for others they want to explore something deeper either looking for ways to experience this safety in real life or see where it might have originated either in childhood or from their experiences.
+We might explore if there are any ideals or beliefs that might be judgement laden or are framing the fantasy as being negative by the person.
+If so, once shifted, this can help the client to feel more comfortable or settled within themselves and their fantasies.
+For some, sometimes just hearing that their experiences are normal and that one fantasies doesn't say anything about them as a person can be enough whereas for others they might want to explore something deeper either looking for ways to experience this safety in real life or see where it might have originated either in childhood or from their experiences.